buffgecko12/dcp/README.md

 ### Install
 1. *Optional:* Take a backup of your database
-2. Verify the config files have the correct values: database.ini (*dcp_repo*), .env (*dcp*)
+2. Verify the config files have the correct values: database.ini (*dcprepo*), .env (*dcp*)
 3. Set the "ENV" environment variable and restart your IDE or close your Windows Powershell
-4. In your IDE or in a new Windows Powershell, navigate to the *dcp_repo* project root and run the desired build command:
+4. In your IDE or in a new Windows Powershell, navigate to the *dcprepo* project root and run the desired build command:

     **Clean install:** *build.py -t install_full*
 Setup the repository, add initial data, configure Google Drive/Calendar and initialize the web app.
 Any existing data is deleted.